INTO-CPS-Association/DTaaS/docs/FAQ.md

     DTaaS is not a model creation  tool.
 You can put model creation tool inside DTaaS and create new models.

-    The DTaaS itself does not create digital twin models.
-But you can run Linux desktop / terminal tools  inside the DTaaS.
+    The DTaaS itself does not create digital twin models but it can help users create digital twin models.
+You can run Linux desktop / terminal tools  inside the DTaaS.
 So you can create models inside DTaaS and run them using tools that can run in Linux.
     The Windows only tools can not run in DTaaS.